 The Business and Technology Division plays a vital role in preparing students for their vocational careers.
 Experience has demonstrated the importance of not only career specific skills but also a background in general education for all students.
-The Division has many career specific programs such as Administration of Justice, Automotive Technology, Business, that include General Business, Accounting, Business Law, Investments, Business Mathematics, Management, Marketing, Oral and Written Communications, and Real Estate courses, Computer Integrated Electronics, Computer Integrated Systems, Computer Science, Construction Technology, Engineering Support Technology, Technical Education and Fire Technology & Health Sciences.
+The Division has many career specific programs such as Administration of Justice, Automotive Technology, Business, that include General Business, Accounting, Business Law, Investments, Business Mathematics, Management, Marketing, Oral and Written Communications, and Real Estate courses, Computer Integrated Electronics, Computer Integrated Systems, Computer Science, Construction and Energy Technology, Engineering Support Technology, Technical Education and Fire Technology and Health Sciences.

 In a society that has become obese, inactive and malnourished, it becomes imperative that we understand the ramifications of our lifestyle decisions.
 Diabetes, heart disease, cancer and strokes are just some of the leading causes of death in the United States that can be prevented via lifestyle changes.
 In addition, with leisure time increasing and disposable incomes rising recreation and leisure activities become more important than ever.
 Physical activities, including competitive sports, are important for the overall health and wellness of the mind and body.